 Americans with Disabilities Act

-In accordance with Title II, of the Americans with Disabilities Act (ADA), the Town of Flower Mound has designated an ADA Coordinator, Assistant Town Manager/CFO Debra Wallace, to oversee and coordinate the efforts of the Town of Flower Mound to comply with title II.
+In accordance with Title II, of the Americans with Disabilities Act (ADA), the Town of Flower Mound has designated an ADA Coordinator, Deputy Town Manager/CFO Debra Wallace, to oversee and coordinate the efforts of the Town of Flower Mound to comply with title II.

 Notice Under the Americans With Disabilities Act